 Opiates have been around for centuries, so why are they now causing a crisis?
-When pain was named the sixth vital sign and doctors were held accountable for treating pain, opiates worked well initially.
+When pain was named the fifth vital sign and doctors were held accountable for treating pain, opiates worked well initially.

 Mercy and its providers are working to address the opioid epidemic by setting specific guidelines for practitioners with an individualized approach for each patient with shared decision making.
 In addition, treating pain with non-pharmacological options such as physical therapy, massage, accupuncture and other alternatives.